tw-in-js/twind/docs/tw.md

-# Basic Usage
+# The `tw` function

 Despite the module being very flexible and powerful, it was our intention to keep the surface API as minimal as possible.
-We appreciate that this module is likely to be used by developers & designers alike and so we try provide sensible defaults out of the box, with little to no need for [customization](./customization.md).
+We appreciate that this module is likely to be used by developers & designers alike and so we try provide sensible defaults out of the box, with little to no need for [customization](./setup.md).

 > Note that examples are given in vanilla JS but the module is compatible with all popular frameworks